Back on the Isles of Scilly

 I am using a sketch pad with thick watercolour paper in it and I have my usual sketching things.
 Travell watercolour set, 6B pencil and black sketching pens.

 Sketching at Rushy Bay on Bryher, looking out to the uninhabited island of Samson.

-Weather was drizzly and overcast so we went over to St Marys, for a look around the ‘busy’ metropolis of Hugh Town.
-With the wet lifting, we are sat on Porth Cressa beach, eating our lunch and sketching.
-The above pen and wash sketch is of the cottages on the ‘Garrison’ (The Star Castle headland.)
-A4
+Weather was drizzly and overcast today, so we crossed over to St Mary’s, for a look around the ‘busy’ metropolis of Hugh Town.
+With the rain lifting, we are sat on Porth Cressa beach, eating our lunch and sketching.

-Crossing back over to St Martins, I was also sketching on ‘Voyager’.
+Sketching on ‘Voyager’.
 The St Martins ferry.
 Here are the islands of Great Arthur and St Mary’s as seen from in the middle of Crow Sound.
-A5 ~ Pencil with a little watercolour.

 Wind & rain in the night lashed down on our tent.
-However, this morning we are left with a boisterous wind, but a lovely sunny day.
-Walking around the island today.
+However, this morning we are left with the boisterous wind, but a lovely sunny day.
+We are sending the day exploring St Martin’s today.
 We found a sheltered spot on Higher Town Beach to eat our lunch, which we had bought from the excellent bakery.